-SAFE, Inc. was established to combine the strengths of the public and private sectors in the community to provide alcohol and drug prevention services.
+SAFE was established to combine the strengths of the public and private sectors in the community to provide alcohol and drug prevention services.

-The SAFE organization continues to provide exceptionally high quality prevention programs in Glen Cove.
+SAFE continues to provide exceptionally high quality prevention programs in Glen Cove.
 It firmly believes in coordinating, communicating and cooperating with the agencies in all programs it develops.
 SAFE utilizes its organizational skills to facilitate the efforts, energies and ideas of community groups.
 It will continue its efforts as long as the need exists.

 SAFE, Inc. is a not for profit organization that was incorporated as a 501 (c) 3 prevention agency in 1982.
 SAFE does not charge a fee for its services.
 Additional funding is sought through grant writing, private donation, local government and fund raising.

 Glen Cove Mayor Reginald Spinello and City Council Members Display New Tobacco Free Signage at the Entranceway of Municipal Hall

 SAFE Executive Director Dr. Sharon Harris and Tobacco Action Coalition of LI Manager Carol Meschkow are delighted with their continued partnership with the City in protecting the public from the dangers of second-hand smoke and for helping to prevent youth initiation with another successful environmental strategy.